Clm-Roig/Battleship/README.md

 <p align="center"><img alt="Battleship" src="https://cdn.pixabay.com/photo/2010/12/06/23/warships-1017_960_720.jpg" width=400></p>
 I developed this game during my 5th year at Polytech Montpellier, in CS & Management.
 It build with **Scala**, **SBT** and uses **ScalaTest** and **assembly** library.
 I tried as much as possible to maintain a code RT-friendly, with pure functions in order to test it easily.

-:warning:The user interface is graphically optimised for Linux (usage of console colors, tested), it should be ok for MacOS (to test) but it doesn't work on Windows.
+:warning: The user interface is graphically optimised for Linux (usage of console colors, tested), it should be ok for MacOS (to test) but it doesn't work on Windows.

 ## How to?
 ### With SBT
 Open a terminal, cd to the project folder and then run the *sbt run* command.
 You wil be asked to chose between 2 main classes: BattleShipGame and TestAI.